 The same year as Alborghetti, another Formula One driver, American of Serbian roots, Bill Vukovich, died.
-In his time, he was considered one of the greatest drivers of motorsport, as he has been for years 1950 and 1954 won the famous racing for 449 miles of Indianapolis.
-He also made history as the record holder in the most laps in races – leading the stunning 60, 7% rounds.
+In his time, he was considered one of the greatest drivers of motorsport, as he has been for years 1950 and 1954 won the famous race for 500 miles of Indianapolis.
+He also made history as the record holder in the most laps in races – leading.
 He died during a three-car crash in Indianapolis.
 His car flew in and collided with the front of the car and burned.

 - Luigi Musso (1955)